Columbia, South Carolina

 Columbia is home to the University of South Carolina, the state's flagship public university and the largest in the state.
-The area has benefited from Congressional support for Southern military installations.
+The area has benefited from Congressional support for military installations in the South.
 Columbia is the site of Fort Jackson, the largest United States Army installation for Basic Combat Training.
 Twenty miles to the east of the city is McEntire Joint National Guard Base, which is operated by the U.S. Air Force and is used as a training base for the 169th Fighter Wing of the South Carolina Air National Guard.

 History

 Early history

 In May 1540, a Spanish expedition led by Hernando de Soto traversed what is now Columbia while moving northward on exploration of the interior of the Southeast.
 The expedition produced the earliest written historical records of this area, which was part of the regional Cofitachequi chiefdom of the Mississippian culture.

 During the colonial era, European settlers encountered the Congaree in this area, who inhabited several villages along the Congaree River.
 The settlers established a frontier fort and fur trading post named after the Congaree, on the west bank of the Congaree River.
 It was at the fall line and the head of navigation in the Santee River system.

 In 1754 the colonial government in South Carolina established a ferry to connect the fort with the growing European settlements on the higher ground on the east bank.

 Like many other significant early settlements in colonial America, Columbia is on the fall line of the Piedmont region.
 The fall line is often marked by rapids at the places where the river cuts sharply down to lower levels in the Tidewater or Low Country of the coastal plain.
 Beyond the fall line, the river is unnavigable for boats sailing upstream.
 Entrepreneurs and later industrialists established mills in such areas, as the water flowing downriver, often over falls, provided power to run equipment.